jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 ### Deploy the Bridge in Kubernetes / OpenShift with the Docker image
 1) Create an `.env` file
-  - See [Test locally the HTTP DCR Bridge](#Test-locally-the-HTTP-DCR-Bridge) for having the syntax
+  - See [Test locally the HTTP DCR Bridge](#optional-test-locally-the-http-dcr-bridge) for having the right syntax

 2) Create the secret
 ```sh